You have no items in your shopping cart.

 THE MAXIMUM LENGTH.

 The Maximum length is a theoretical figure if your fence was in perfect order and the best conductors have been used (0.05 Ohms/m).
-It is advisable you use a figure about 60% of that stated.
+It is advisable you use a figure about 60% of that stated instead of the quoted figure.
 If there will be considerable challenge from vegetation, opt for the hotShock or Farmer range as they are capable of handling greater pressure.
 Regrettably many manufacturers do substantially over-state the capacity of their energisers.

 Where a mains energizer is located within a fire-risk building it is advisable to include a Lightning Arrestor between the fence and the building.